What Birth Choices Do I Need to Make?

 So, first you need to learn about birth and the choices and options you’ll have so you can make informed choices for your birth.
 Take a class, read some books, and ask other parents about their experiences.
 Once you have an understanding of your options and your desired birth experience, you can put it down in a birth plan.
 Pregnancy by Design offers free guidance on in our Complete Guide to Writing a Birth Plan.

 Your choice of a prenatal care provider is the most important factor you can control.
 Most of pregnancy and birth is outside of our control, but who you choose to attend your birth and advise during labor is a large determiner of the outcome.
-Here is a post on choosing a provider that’s right for you.
+Deciding between your current Ob-gyn or having a midwife, choosing your birth provider is an important decision.

 If you want a natural childbirth, without unnecessary medical interventions or drugs, choose a health care provider who is good at those things.
 If you go to a doctor with a 40% c section rate, it’s not just your rotten luck that you ended up with a cesarean.
 Choose someone who regularly attends the kind of birth you want, whether a drug-free vaginal birth, a waterbirth, etc.